google/osv.dev/gcp/appengine/blog/content/posts/announcing-transitive-dependency-support-for-maven-pomxml-in-osv-scanner/index.md

 We are excited to announce that OSV-Scanner now supports transitive dependency scanning for Maven pom.xml.

-This highly requested [feature](https://github.com/google/osv-scanner/issues/35) empowers you to detect vulnerabilities in both your direct and indirect dependencies, giving you a complete picture of your project's open source security.
+This highly requested [feature](https://github.com/google/osv-scanner/issues/35) empowers you to detect vulnerabilities in both your direct and indirect dependencies in the Maven ecosystem, giving you a complete picture of your project's open source security.
 With this feature, OSV-Scanner fixes one out of two ecosystems/formats when it comes to transitive scanning capabilities.

 <!--more-->

-## How it works?
+## How does it work?

-OSV-Scanner uses [deps.dev’s Maven parser library](https://pkg.go.dev/deps.dev/util/maven) to generate an effective POM which includes project inheritance, importing managed dependencies and project interpolation.
+OSV-Scanner first uses [deps.dev’s Maven parser library](https://pkg.go.dev/deps.dev/util/maven) to generate an effective POM which includes project inheritance, importing managed dependencies and project interpolation.
 This may involve fetching Maven projects from Maven Central repository.

 OSV-Scanner then invokes [deps.dev’s resolver library](https://pkg.go.dev/deps.dev/util/resolve) to compute a dependency graph for the processed project.
 This graph includes all the direct and transitive dependencies of your project.
-Maven requirements are provided by [deps.dev API](https://docs.deps.dev/api/v3/#getrequirements).
+Maven requirements are provided by the [deps.dev API](https://docs.deps.dev/api/v3/#getrequirements).

-After the dependency resolution, OSV-Scanner queries the OSV database for vulnerabilities associated with these dependencies.
+After the dependency resolution, OSV-Scanner queries the OSV.dev database for vulnerabilities associated with these dependencies.

 ## Using transitive dependency support

-This feature is enabled by default in OSV-Scanner when you scan a file or a directory.
+This feature is enabled by default in OSV-Scanner when you scan a file or a directory of your Maven project.

 ```bash
 osv-scanner -r path/to/your/directory